Music Therapy as Self-Care: An Exercise for Personal Peace

 The growing evidence that music can be used as a “self-guided intervention” supports the notion that a music therapist can give you the tools you need to give yourself a form of relief.
 The music therapists at Incadence are always willing and excited to help you with whatever musical therapies you need!

-Listening to music with the intent of self-care, it is important to be especially mindful of both the negative and positive emotions that are elicited through different songs.
-Listening to music that you find joyful and often relate to can be helpful for you whereas listening to music that you don’t relate too or don’t feel good about can be harmful.
+When listening to music with the intent of self-care, it is important to be especially mindful of both the negative and positive emotions that are elicited through different songs.
+Listening to music that you often relate to can be helpful for you whereas listening to music that you don’t relate too or don’t feel good about can be harmful.

 When you are feeling overwhelmed with daily tasks, music can help set intentions for certain tasks.
 Setting intentions with goals in mind makes you stop and think “why am I doing this?”.
 Music can help keep goals in the front of your mind when you get distracted by outside stimuli that prevents you from completing a task.
 Picking a song can avert your gaze and focus back to the task at hand.
 Using music for self-awareness, self-care, mood regulation, and stress alleviation can help in the self-care process.
 Taking care of yourself mentally should be top priority and listening to music can greatly assist with self-care.
 Self-care encourages a healthy relationship with yourself and the world around you.
 When you feel good about yourself, you are then able to transmit good feelings to others around you.